“I've been having difficulties sleeping lately,” she answered sincerely.

 “He’s coming over here.
 Don’t act stupid, guys.”
 Henry and Mark scoffed at Alice’s threat.

 Andy’s sudden appearance behind her was not as surprising as it should have been.
-She had kind of gotten used to the creeping and sneaking around but he was saying something very interesting.
+She had gotten used to the creeping and sneaking around but he was saying something very interesting.

 “Hello.
 I’m sorry for what I said earlier and I’m sorry if I made you uncomfortable.”
-She didn’t react, only watched him closely.
-He smiled nervously and looked straight into her eyes.
+Jake apologized.
 “I’m—”

-She felt like laughing.
 That wasn’t far from the truth.
-She had been called a demon.
 She didn’t know what was worse: ghosts stealing energy from her or making her the bad guy.

 “I just want to ask you a question.”
 He nodded as a sign for her to continue.
-“Do you know Andrew Garley?”
-Jake’s eyes widened for a moment.
+“Do you, by any chance, know a guy named Andrew Garley?”

-She raised an eyebrow and walked closer to him.
+Zoe raised an eyebrow and walked closer to him.
 They were standing in front of each other and she didn’t look intimidating at all, no matter how much she wanted to.
-Zoe wanted to intimidate him into telling her the truth.

 “I don’t know anyone called Andrew Garley,” he stated firmly.
-She was ready to ask him something, but he interrupted.
-“Look, I’m relieved that you’re fine now, but whatever happens in my personal life is personal.”
-He opened the door and walked out.
-She sighed and rubbed her forehead.
+“Look, I’m relieved that you’re fine now, but whatever happened, it's in the past now.”
+He took a long look at her before he left.

 “What the heck are you doing?”
-Andy sounded furious.
+Andy hissed, appearing next to her.
 He was glaring at her with so much passion that she felt a little touched.

 “Well, stop.
 I don’t want you to get involved in this.
 It doesn’t concern you,” he scolded her, like an older brother.

-“Look, you little ungrateful bastard, I’m trying to help you since you got stuck here for me.
+“Look, I’m trying to help you since you got stuck here for me.
 I don’t care if you like it or not.
-That guy knows you and you told me many times just how much you care for him.
-You had a crush on him and he’s acting like he has something up his ass.
-You either shut up and listen or get out of here.”
+That guy knows you and you told me too many times how much you cared for him.
+You had a crush on him and he’s acting like he has something up his ass."